I. Abstract

 A one-dimensional array whose values define the coordinate system for a dimension of one or more data variables.
 Typical examples include latitude, longitude, time, or vertical levels.

 An array containing the primary geospatial or scientific measurements of interest (e.g., temperature, reflectance).
-Data variables are defined over one or more dimensions and associated with metadata.
+Data variables are defined over one or more dimensions and associated with attributes.

 An index axis along which arrays are organised.
 Dimensions provide a naming and ordering scheme for accessing data in multidimensional arrays (e.g., time, x, y, band).